 The statutory provision for depreciation of utility plant is computed on the straight-line method at three percent of cost of the Lighting Plant's assets in service at the beginning of the year, exclusive of land and land rights.
 Therefore, no depreciation is taken in the year of the Lighting Plant's additions.
 Massachusetts law stipulates that the Lighting Plant may change from the statutory depreciation rate only with the approval of the DPU up to five percent.
-The Lighting Plant used a rate of 5% percent for 2015 and 2014.
+The Lighting Plant used a rate of 3% for 2016 and 5% for 2015.
 The Lighting Plant charges maintenance and repairs to expense when incurred.
-Replacement and betterments are charged to the utility plant.
+Replacements and betterments are charged to the utility plant.